Kenneth Cole (designer)

-Kenneth D. Cole (born March 23, 1954) is an American designer, social activist, and visionary who believes business and philanthropy are interdependent.
-His global company, Kenneth Cole Productions, creates modern, functional, and versatile footwear, clothing, and accessories for inspirational urban lifestyles under the labels Kenneth Cole New York, Reaction Kenneth Cole, and Unlisted, as well as footwear under the label Gentle Souls.
+Kenneth D. Cole (born March 23, 1954) is an American designer, social activist, business owner, and philanthropist.
+His global company, Kenneth Cole Productions, creates clothing and other products under the labels Kenneth Cole New York, Reaction Kenneth Cole, and Unlisted, as well as footwear under the label Gentle Souls.

 Early life and education

 Born to a Jewish family in Brooklyn, New York, his father, Charles Cole, owned the El Greco shoe manufacturing company.
+In 1970, Cole worked as a peanut vendor at Shea Stadium in Queens.
 Cole graduated from John L. Miller Great Neck North High School in 1972.
-Before learning the family business and starting his own company in 1982, Cole graduated from Emory College of Arts and Sciences of Emory University in 1976.
+Before learning the family business, Cole graduated from Emory College of Arts and Sciences of Emory University in 1976.
+From 1976 to 1982 he was head of design and sales at El Greco.

-Birth of a shoe company
+Career

-Kenneth Cole Productions, Inc. is an American fashion house founded in 1982 by Kenneth Cole.
-Wanting to preview his line of shoes at the New York Shoe Expo at the New York Hilton, but unable to afford the purchase of a hotel room or showroom to display his items, Kenneth Cole inquired about parking a trailer two blocks from the Hilton Hotel.
-Upon discovering that permits for trailers were only granted to utility and production companies, Cole changed the name of his company from Kenneth Cole Incorporated to Kenneth Cole Productions, and applied for a permit to film the full-length film, "The Birth of a Shoe Company".
-In two and a half days, Kenneth Cole Productions sold forty thousand pairs of shoes, while chronicling the beginning of the company on film.
+Kenneth Cole Productions, Inc. is an American fashion house founded in 1982 by Cole.
+Wanting to preview his line of shoes at the New York Shoe Expo at the New York Hilton, but unable to afford the purchase of a hotel room or showroom to display his items, Cole inquired about parking a trailer two blocks from the Hilton Hotel.
+Upon discovering that permits for trailers were only granted to utility and production companies, Cole changed the name of his company from Kenneth Cole Incorporated to Kenneth Cole Productions, and applied for a permit to film the full-length film The Birth of a Shoe Company.
+In two and a half days, Kenneth Cole Productions sold 40,000 pairs of shoes, while chronicling the beginning of the company on film.

-In 1994, Kenneth Cole went public, and has been included on Forbes annual list of 200 Best Small Companies four times.
+In 1994, Kenneth Cole Productions went public, and since then it has been included on Forbes annual list of 200 Best Small Companies four times through 2008.
 Kenneth Cole Productions sells clothing and accessories under the following labels: Kenneth Cole New York, Kenneth Cole Reaction, Unlisted and Gentle Souls.
-The company’s products are also distributed through department stores, better specialty stores, company-owned retail stores and its e-commerce website and digital global flagship, www.kennethcole.com.
+The company’s products are also distributed through department stores, specialty stores, company-owned retail stores, and the internet.

-The company has a wide variety of strategic partnerships for the production of men’s apparel, fragrances, watches, jewelry, eyewear, and several other categories.

-Almost 40 years ago, Kenneth Cole leveraged his passion and unique brand platform to make a meaningful impact on people’s wardrobes, as well as communities in need.
-Today, the company remains committed to helping communities in need by supporting public health, civil liberties and sustainability.